svof/svof/doc/index.rst

 Updating the system
 ~~~~~~~~~~~~~~~~~~~

-a) uninstall the Svof package
-b) download the new package from the original link you got
-c) install new package
-d) restart mudlet.
-You can delete the zip now too, it's not needed anymore.
-Do not vinstall again either - your vconfig settings stayed.
+Svof checks for a new release when it loads, and tells you when one is
+available.
+Click the notice, or type **vupdate**, and it downloads and installs
+the new package for you.
+Restart Mudlet afterwards to finish - Svof will say so
+when it is done.

+**vupdate force** reinstalls the latest release even if you are already on it,
+which is the thing to try if an install went wrong.

-Don't worry, your personal settings won't be lost.
+Don't worry, your personal settings won't be lost: they are saved before the
+update and read back afterwards, and you should not run vinstall again.

 Getting help
 ~~~~~~~~~~~~